Who Was The President In 1958

 Understanding Eisenhower's Leadership Style

 Eisenhower also valued bipartisanship and sought to work with members of both parties to achieve common goals.
 He believed in finding common ground and avoiding extreme positions.
-This approach often allowed him to navigate complex political challenges and build broad support for his policies.
+This approach often allowed him to manage complex political challenges and build broad support for his policies.

 Analyzing the Impact of the National Defense Education Act